NSB Honorary Awards

 The National Science Board established the Public Service Award in November 1996.
 The annual award (now called the Science and Society Award) honors individuals and groups that have made substantial contributions to increasing public understanding and appreciation of science and engineering in the United States.
 These contributions may be in the arts, media, education, or training programs.

-To view previous recipients of the award, visit: Past Recipients of the Science and Society Award (formerly called Public Service Award).
+To view previous award recipients, visit: Past Recipients of the Science and Society Award (formerly called Public Service Award).